GoBlog

 Make Your Career Choices So Colleges Don’t View You Negatively

 Colleges, especially the top colleges, like Harvard and the Ivies, or even UC Berkeley and UCLA, look for students who are genuine in their intellectual pursuits.
-When we follow others, we start doing general things like starting a club because it makes you look good or participating in a sport or instrument because it shows well-roundedness.
-Myths like these not only make you just like everyone else, but they read terribly to colleges.
-It becomes clear that the interest that led to those activities wasn’t genuine.
-That’s absolutely evident.
-Not only in college application essays, but also in one’s descriptions of those activities elsewhere.
-Whether that’s in the activities section or in alumni interviews.
+When we follow others, we start doing general things like starting a club because “it makes you look good” or participating in a sport or instrument because “it shows well-roundedness.”
+Following myths like these make you just like everyone else and read terribly to colleges.

 1. Taking way too many AP courses.